 - Building Actuated Interactive Devices

-The course brings together all the skills you have studied in previous courses as you experience the complex process of designing, prototyping, and debugging a system with distributed, networked components.
-You will experience the process of moving a device from conception to full functionality, with all the internet connectivity expected of marketable devices today, setting you up for success in your future projects.
+The course brings into play all the skills you have learned in previous courses.
+It allows you to gain experience with the complex process of designing, prototyping, and debugging a system with distributed, networked components.
+You will experience firsthand the challenges of developing a device from a concept to a fully functional prototype that has the internet connectivity that is expected of marketable Internet of Things devices today.

 You are required to have completed the following courses or have equivalent experience before taking this course: